snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 ## Why is this announcement important?

 Searching for files, people, intranet sites, and more is an important part of daily productivity.
 We understand that the retirement of Microsoft Search in Bing may create some disruption in daily work.
-To help mitigate this disruption, we're ensuring that customers are aware of this change before it happens.

-Just as importantly, we want users to know that they have other options for accessing Microsoft Search.
-They can also continue to use the Edge for Business address bar and Windows search box to find work results, with some adjustments.
+The key concept to communicate to users is that the existing pathways that they're familiar with will continue to work.
+Users can continue to use the Edge for Business address bar and Windows search box to access Microsoft Search.

 ## Why is this happening?